KF-Shremk/2048-VSCode/README.md

 ## Acknowledgements

-FileController, GridSpot, GUI2048, MoveController, NewGameController, QuitController code written by Shaheer Majeed.
+FileController, GridSpot, GUI2048, MoveController, NewGameController, QuitController code written by Shaheer Majeed (will add him to contributors if/when he makes a github account).

 GUI in final build uses java.swing.